Everything in the Universe is made from one type of thread.

 The thread network is gravity centered -- Einstein called it Space-Time.
 Otherwise known as the Fabric of Space. (yes, the fabric of space must actually be made from something)

-A good 2-D model would be something like a spiders web made of the finest web-silk-thread filament.
-Now imagine a 3-D web.
+model would be something like a spiders web made of the finest web-silk-thread filament.
+Now imagine a 3-D

-It is made from individual yet connected quantum thread particles and of course the web has tension on it (that's where gravity gets its pull).
+It is made from individual yet connected thread and of course the web has tension on it (that's where gravity gets its pull).